satyajitneogiju/FLDCRF-for-sequence-labeling/README.md

 Please download the Readme.rtf file for further instructions.

-We are also in the process of applying FLDCRF in end-to-end models and its GPU implementation.
+We are also in the process of applying FLDCRF in end-to-end models (CNN-FLDCRF) and its GPU implementation.
 Any contributions are welcome.
 We also plan to test FLDCRF on larger datasets.

 Next updates:
 1. Forward-backward inference
-2. Multi-label FLDCRF code and data
+2. GPU implementation
-3. GPU implementation
+3. CNN-FLDCRF
-4. CNN-FLDCRF
+4. Comparing FLDCRF/LSTM on large NLP datasets

 If you find our codes useful, please cite our paper(s) [1, 6].